kstoeckl/COMP30018_Tweet_Classification/README.rst

     We were tasked with predicting the location of Twitter User based upon the content of their tweet.

-    The possible locations of the users and the corresponding tags were:
+    The possible locations of the users and the corresponding tags were,
         | Boston          B
         | Seatle          Se
         | Houston         H